plyrthn/vortex_mo2_yakuza_plugins/README.md

 # Yakuza Games Support Plugins
 Plugins for Yakuza game series to add support for [Vortex](https://www.nexusmods.com/about/vortex/) and [Mod Organizer](https://github.com/ModOrganizer2/modorganizer).
+Fork of [SutandoTsukai181's Plugins](https://github.com/SutandoTsukai181/vortex_mo2_yakuza_plugins) that add Gaiden support

 ***

 # Requirements

-[RyuModManager](https://github.com/SutandoTsukai181/RyuModManager/releases/latest) (v2.0+) has to be installed to the game directory and ran at least once.
+[RyuModManager](https://github.com/Fronkln/RyuModManager/releases/latest) (v3.4+) has to be installed to the game directory and ran at least once.

 ***